Transcription (biology): Transcription factories

 Active transcription units are clustered in the nucleus, in discrete sites called transcription factories or euchromatin.
 Such sites can be visualized by allowing engaged polymerases to extend their transcripts in tagged precursors (Br-UTP or Br-U) and immuno-labeling the tagged nascent RNA.
 Transcription factories can also be localized using fluorescence in situ hybridization or marked by antibodies directed against polymerases.
-There are ~10,000 factories in the nucleoplasm of a HeLa cell, among which are ~8,000 polymerase II factories and ~2,000 polymerase III factories.
-Each polymerase II factory contains ~8 polymerases.
-As most active transcription units are associated with only one polymerase, each factory usually contains ~8 different transcription units.
+There are ≈10,000 factories in the nucleoplasm of a HeLa cell, among which are ≈8,000 polymerase II factories and ≈2,000 polymerase III factories.
+Each polymerase II factory contains ≈8 polymerases.
+As most active transcription units are associated with only one polymerase, each factory usually contains ≈8 different transcription units.
 These units might be associated through promoters and/or enhancers, with loops forming a "cloud" around the factor.

 History

 A molecule that allows the genetic material to be realized as a protein was first hypothesized by François Jacob and Jacques Monod.
 Severo Ochoa won a Nobel Prize in Physiology or Medicine in 1959 for developing a process for synthesizing RNA in vitro with polynucleotide phosphorylase, which was useful for cracking the genetic code.
 RNA synthesis by RNA polymerase was established in vitro by several laboratories by 1965; however, the RNA synthesized by these enzymes had properties that suggested the existence of an additional factor needed to terminate transcription correctly.

-In 1972, Walter Fiers became the first person to actually prove the existence of the terminating enzyme.

 Roger D. Kornberg won the 2006 Nobel Prize in Chemistry "for his studies of the molecular basis of eukaryotic transcription".